HandsOnDataViz/book/gitbook/README.md

 - Chapter images (example: map/point-gft/visual.png)

 ## Table of Contents
+GitBook requires a SUMMARY.md file, which organizes the table of contents.
 View the SUMMARY.md file for this GitBook at: https://github.com/JackDougherty/datavizbook/blob/master/SUMMARY.md

 ## Compose in Markdown for GitHub/GitBook
 Markdown is an easy-to-read syntax that is simpler than HMTL and growing in popularity across many digital platforms.
 GitBook follows most of GitHub Flavored Markdown syntax: https://help.github.com/articles/getting-started-with-writing-and-formatting-on-github/